 Bohemian Rhapsody 1: Is this the real life?

-- just a poor boy or needing no sympathy
+- just a poor boy / who needs no sympathy?

-In the second and third part, both of them will now speak to us.
+Now, in the second and third part, both of them will speak to us.
 How different their voices are.

 Bohemian Rhapsody 2: “Mama, Just Killed A Man”

-But can he?
-He doesn't want to make his mother cry, but even as Farrokh insists he has killed him, Freddie is rising, warning her that if Farrokh doesn't come back, she is to:
+Farrokh doesn't want to make his mother cry, but warns her that if he doesn't come back tomorrow, she is to:

 Carry on, carry on as if nothing really matters.